bitkeks/python-netflow-v9-softflowd/README.md

 * [RFC 7011 "IPFIX Protocol Specification"](https://tools.ietf.org/html/rfc7011)

 ## Development environment
-The library was specifically written in combination with NetFlow exports from [softflowd](https://github.com/djmdjm/softflowd) v0.9.9 - it should work with every correct NetFlow v9 implementation though.
+The library was specifically written in combination with NetFlow exports from Hitoshi Irino's fork of [softflowd](https://github.com/irino/softflowd) (v1.0.0) - it should work with every correct NetFlow/IPFIX implementation though.
 If you stumble upon new custom template fields please let me know, they will make a fine addition to the `netflow.v9.V9_FIELD_TYPES` collection.

 ### Running and creating tests
-The test file contains some tests based on real softflowd export packets.
+The test files contain tests for all use cases in the library, based on real softflowd export packets.
+Whenever `softflowd` is referenced, a compiled version of softflowd 1.0.0 is meant, which is probably NOT the one in your distribution's package.
 During the development of this library, two ways of gathering these hex dumps were used.
 First, the tcpdump/Wireshark export way:

   1. Run tcpdump/Wireshark on your public-facing interface (with tcpdump, save the pcap to disk).
   2. Produce some sample flows, e.g. surf the web and refresh your mail client.
 With Wireshark, save the captured packets to disk.
   4. Run tcpdump/Wireshark again on a local interface.
-  4. Run softflowd with the `-r <pcap_file>` flag. softflowd reads the captured traffic, produces the flows and exports them.
+  4. Run `softflowd` with the `-r <pcap_file>` flag. softflowd reads the captured traffic, produces the flows and exports them.
 Use the interface you are capturing packets on to send the exports to.
 E.g. capture on the localhost interface (with `-i lo` or on loopback) and then let softflowd export to `127.0.0.1:1337`.
   5. Examine the captured traffic.
 Use Wireshark and set the `CFLOW` "decode as" dissector on the export packets (e.g. based on the port).
 The `data` fields should then be shown correctly as Netflow payload.
   6. Extract this payload as hex stream.
 Anonymize the IP addresses with a hex editor if necessary.
 A recommended hex editor is [bless](https://github.com/afrantzis/bless).

 Second, a Docker way:

-  1. Run a Docker container, e.g. alpine Linux and install `softflowd` in it.
-  2. Run a softflowd daemon in the background inside the container, listening on `eth0` and exporting to e.g. `172.17.0.1:1337`.
+  2. Run a softflowd daemon in the background inside a Docker container, listening on `eth0` and exporting to e.g. `172.17.0.1:1337`.
   3. On your host start Wireshark to listen on the Docker bridge.
   4. Create some traffic from inside the container.
   5. Check the softflow daemon with `softflowctl dump-flows`.